This post may contain affiliate links which won’t change your price but will share some commission.

 Instructions

-4. Combine the water, honey and vanilla.
-Add to flour mixture and blend until smooth.
+3. Combine the water, honey and vanilla.
+Add to flour mixture and blend until a smooth dough forms.

 Notes

-(I put whatever whey I have available into my measuring cup, then add water to reach 1/4 cup.)
-Allow to sit at room temperature for 12-24 hours.
+Then, substitute whey for 1 tsp to the entire 1/4 cup of water.
+I put whatever whey I have available into my measuring cup, then add water to reach 1/4 cup.
+Place the dough in an airtight container and let it rest at room temperature for 12-24 hours.

 Share a photo and tag us — we can’t wait to see what you’ve made!